starwolf0320/web3-interview-preparation/README.md

   <summary>How does Ethereum differ from Bitcoin?</summary>
     <ul>
       <li>
-        Ethereum utilizes blockchain technology not only for maintaining a decentralized payment network but also for storing computer code that can be used to power tamper-proof decentralized contracts and applications
+        Ethereum utilizes blockchain technology not only for maintaining a decentralized payment network but also for storing computer code that can be used to power tamper-proof decentralized smart contracts
       </li>
     </ul>
 </details>